Skip to content

 —Elias Dagher, Piano Fellow 2022 and 2023

 The TMC encourages a wide range of strengths and interests for all young pianists entering the field, from solo to a significant variety of collaborative work.
-For the first time in 2024, all pianists at the Tanglewood Music Center will participate in both the instrumental and vocal areas, giving the piano program an innovative and uniquely broad focus.
-The faculty for this inaugural summer of the combined piano program will include Javier Arrebola, Emanuel Ax, Steve Drury, Margo Garrett, Jacob Greenberg, and other exciting guests to be announced.
+Pianists at the Tanglewood Music Center participate in both the instrumental and vocal areas, giving the piano program an innovative and uniquely broad focus.
+The faculty of the piano program includes Javier Arrebola, Emanuel Ax, Steve Drury, Margo Garrett, Jacob Greenberg, Orli Shaham, and other exciting guests to be announced.

 Instrumental and Vocal Chamber Music

-Weekly concerts at Seiji Ozawa Hall and the Linde Center for Music and Learning feature instrumental chamber music from the canonic repertoire and newer works.
+Weekly concerts at both Seiji Ozawa Hall and the Linde Center for Music and Learning feature instrumental chamber music from the canonic repertoire as well as newer works.
 These are coached by esteemed TMC faculty members as well as players from the Boston Symphony Orchestra and renowned composers and conductors.
-For TMC vocal program events, singer and pianist contribute equally in the creative process.
-Every pianist Fellow deepens their engagement in vocal chamber music (including duo voice/piano repertoire) with the guidance of Head of the TMC Vocal Program, Dawn Upshaw, and the exceptional vocal program faculty.
+For TMC vocal program events, singers and pianist contribute equally in the creative process.
+All piano Fellows deepen their engagement in vocal chamber music (including voice / piano repertoire) with the guidance of Head of the TMC Vocal Program Dawn Upshaw and the exceptional vocal program faculty.

 Ensembles and Contemporary Music

 For the Festival of Contemporary Music, pianists are spotlighted with solo, chamber, and ensemble pieces that display a spectrum of unusual playing techniques.
-Pianists also collaborate with major and emerging composers, as well as the composition fellows, to develop brand-new TMC-commissioned works.
+Pianists also collaborate with major and emerging composers, as well as Composition Fellows, to develop brand-new TMC-commissioned works.

 Classes

-Prestigious master classes are often open to the public on the Tanglewood grounds.
-In 2024 master classes will be taught by Emanuel Ax, Jeremy Denk, Kirill Gerstein, Orli Shaham, among others.
-In the past these classes have included Andreas Haefliger, Marc-André Hamelin, Garrick Ohlsson, Paul Lewis, and the TMC resident piano faculty.
+Prestigious classes are often open to the public on the Tanglewood grounds.
+In 2025 classes will be taught by Emanuel Ax, Orli Shaham, and more yet to be announced.
+In the past these classes have included those presented by Jeremy Denk, Kirill Gerstein, Andreas Haefliger, Marc-André Hamelin, Garrick Ohlsson, Paul Lewis, and the TMC resident piano faculty.

-The piano program offers regularly scheduled repertoire classes with resident faculty and visiting artists, in a collegial gathering of Fellows.
-Instrumental classes feature solo works; voice classes address skills needed by song pianists, as well as language and stylistic concerns.
-An intimate class size ensures dedicated attention from faculty and Fellows alike.
+The piano program offers regularly scheduled repertoire classes led by resident faculty and visiting artists.
+Instrumental classes feature solo works; vocal classes address skills needed by both pianists and singers, as well as language and stylistic concerns.
+Intimate class sizes ensure optimal conditions for performance, critique, and study.